andersonbrito/andersonbrito.github.io/_pages/Research.md

   - image_path: /assets/images/virology.png
     title: "Virology"
     alt: "Virology"
-#    excerpt: 'Despite their small size and apparent simplicity, as pathogenic agents viruses cause major impacts on human health, agriculture and livestock.
+    excerpt: "Despite their small size and apparent simplicity, as pathogenic agents viruses cause major impacts on human health, agriculture and livestock.
 Almost 100 different viral families have been discovered so far, each of them showing particular biological features: genetic material, genome size, host range, etc. Before Bioinformatics, came Virology: I have experience on cell culture, viral amplification, and viral DNA extraction and analysis.
-I have been studying viruses over the past nine years, especially those of the families Baculoviridae, Herpesviridae and Flaviviridae.'
+I have been studying viruses over the past nine years, especially those of the families Baculoviridae, Herpesviridae and Flaviviridae."
 #    url: "/_pages/Publications/"
 #    btn_label: "Read More"
 #    btn_class: "btn--inverse"